diage/CodariCore/README.md

 Gate needs fixed	//Done
-Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects
+Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects Need to repair roles (it sends on a cooldown no matter what skill type is used) fix anvils (item spawner stuff) figure out how to make only one objective spawn at a time

 ---------------
     : QOL :